B4CKU/fun-hunger/README.md

 # Fun Hunger
 ## Overview
 This mod aims to rework Minecraft's hunger system, to make it less tedious and give different kinds of food different uses, without being too overpowered.
+Inspired by the food system from Detour (upcoming total overhaul mod).
 ## Changes
 - Removed starving.
 - Exhaustion mechanics (saturation drain from actions like jumping, sprinting or mining) removed.